26fe/jsonstat.py/README.rst

 5) Push to the branch (``git push origin my-new-feature``)

 6) Create new Pull Request.
-Click on the large “pull request” button on your repository.
+Click on the large "pull request" button on your repository.
    Wait for your code to be reviewed, and, if you followed all theses steps, merged into the main repository.

 License